 Key Points

-- USPS can take months from time of applying to being hired.
+• The USPS hiring process can take months from time you apply to being hired or declined.

 USPS does one of the most thorough hiring processes of any company out there.
 Due to the nature of the job and the fact they are a federal agency, it is important they hire the right candidates.
 If you recently applied and have received notice that you are on the USPS pre hire list, you might have questions.